BimalenduMahapatra/surrogate-micromixer-optimization/README.md

 # surrogate-micromixer-optimization
-Data, surrogate models, and multi-objective optimization code for the study "Data-Driven Surrogate Modeling of Non-Newtonian Micromixing in Sinusoidal Converging-Diverging Microchannels" (Sharma and Mahapatra).
+Data, surrogate models, and multi-objective optimization code for the study "Data-Driven Surrogate Modeling for Micromixing of Non-Newtonian Fluids in Sinusoidal Converging–Diverging Microchannels" (Sharma and Mahapatra).

 The pipeline builds Gaussian Process Regression (GPR) surrogates for the outlet mixing index (MI) and pressure drop (dP) of a Carreau-Yasuda fluid from a database